etanfoo/Team-Messenger-Platform/assumptions.md

 - user calling function must have a valid token
 - seach query must be filled and cannot be None or NULL

+---

+USER TEST

+---
+# user_profile_uploadphoto
+- a user will have no default picture and will just be an empty string ''